iterative/dvc.org/content/docs/command-reference/remote/add.md

 > See `dvc remote modify` for a full list of SSH parameters.

 ⚠️ DVC requires both SSH and SFTP access to work with remote SSH locations.
-Do check whether you are able to connect both ways with tools like `ssh` and `sftp` (GNU/Linux).
+Check that you can connect both ways with tools like `ssh` and `sftp` (GNU/Linux).

 > Note that the server's SFTP root might differ from its physical root (`/`).